aerona-chofu-ashp/modbus/README.md

    select it, and choose configuration.yaml.

 7. Copy and paste our [configuration.yaml fragment](home-assistant/configuration.yaml)
    and add it to the end of your file.
 Edit the connection settings at the top of your `modbus:` section.
 Save the file.

+   If using an ethernet gateway, you can use the following [configuration.yaml fragment](home-assistant/configuration-modbus-tcp-rtuovertcp-gateway.yaml)

 8. In Configuration -> Settings click 'Check configuration', to ensure there are no syntax errors.
 If all is good you can 'Restart' your Home